nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 #### Using TopoViewer

 Since we have deployed the lab, TopoViewer has detected our lab is running and accordingly switched to view mode.
 This means the radial menu when you right click on a node has changed.

 With this context-aware radial menu, you can:

 - SSH to the node.
 - Drop into the node's container shell.
-- View the nodes's container logs.
+- View the node's container logs.
 - View node properties.

 Try it out, and connect to the nodes in your topology.